floofaudio/eulas/README.md

-# eulas
+# Floof Audio End User License Agreements
-EULA for all Floof Audio Plugins
+Find all versions of all EULAS for all Floof Audio Plugins here